If you live in the United States and play online poker I think you'll agree that it isn't easy, no matter what you read elsewhere.

 April 15 becomes known as poker's infamous “Black Friday”.
 On that date US authorities unsealed the indictments against online poker sites Full Tilt Poker, PokerStars, and UltimateBet/Absolute Poker.

 Their domains are seized and they are completely banished from operating in the States.
 PokerStars takes less than two weeks to refund US players.

 Full Tilt Poker loses its operating license in June. it becomes clear that the poker site doesn't have enough assets to cover player balances.

 PokerStars buys the assets of Full Tilt Poker.

-Following a Department of Justice decision that the Wire Act only applies to bets placed on sporting event three US states regulate online poker.
+Following a Department of Justice decision that the Wire Act only applies to sports bets and sportsbooks three US states regulate online poker.